-- There is no feasible and prudent alternative to the use of the land; and - The program or project includes all possible planning to minimize harm to such park, recreational area; wildlife and waterfowl refuge, or historic site, resulting from such use.
+- There is no feasible and prudent alternative to the use of the land; - The program or project includes all possible planning to minimize harm to such park, recreational area; wildlife and waterfowl refuge, or historic site, resulting from such use.

 PHMSA conducted a review of the Project Area and confirmed that there are no publicly owned public parks, recreation areas, national, state, or local significant wildlife and waterfowl refuges, or any historic sites of national, state, or local significance affected by the project.
+Access to Pontopoc Park and the community center will be maintained during project activities.
 Therefore, there would be no use of Section 4(f) resources.

-No mitigation measures are necessary.
+- The city of Fulton shall ensure that full public access to, and use of Pontotoc Park, is maintained during construction. - Ensure construction activities do not interfere with public access to or use of public recreational facilities during construction.

 Land Use and Transportation Question Information and Justification Will the full extent of the project boundaries remain within the existing right-of-way or easements?
 If no, please describe any right-of-way acquisitions or additional easements needed.
-Yes, all work on mains would take place within the existing ROW.
+Yes, all work will take place within the existing ROW and utility easements.
 Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
 How long are construction activities estimated to last?
-Yes, minor traffic interruptions are anticipated during construction, which is anticipated to last 2 months.
+Yes.
+During construction minimal detours and restrictions may impact the normal traffic flow for intermediate times.
+Primarily work will be during the week between the hours of 8am -4pm.
+The project will require temporary lane closures in mostly residential areas to provide adequate construction room for the project.
+Traffic control signs and devices will be used to direct and control traffic along with flagmen.
+Notification to emergency departments will be provided in the event of 911 type emergencies.
+A total of 6 months for entire project is estimated for construction, but it will be done by sections to shorten time of temporary closures.
 Will there be any permanent change to existing transportation facilities?
 If so, what are the changes, and how would the changes affect the public?
-No, there will be no permanent changes to transportation facilities.
+No permanent changes to transportation facilities would occur.
 Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
 How long will service interruptions last, if applicable?
-No, the project would not interrupt or impede emergency response services.
+No, any lane or street closure will be scheduled with all emergency services and the local school bus route coordinator.
 Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
+No.